 How to Entertain a Terrible Two:

 2. Many parents rely on the television to keep their little ones occupied and out of trouble.
-Entertaining Terrible Twos However, there are lots of ways to provide educational entertainment that also keep your toddler physically active and mentally engaged.
+However, there are lots of ways to provide educational entertainment that also keep your toddler physically active and mentally engaged.

 3. If it’s too cold or wet to go outside, a blank piece of computer paper and a few crayons can provide hours of imaginative fun.